artscorestudio/contact-bundle/Resources/doc/entities.md

 }
 ```

-> ContactBundle provides DataFixutres with all French *Départements* and French *Régions*.
+> ContactBundle provides DataFixtures with all French *Départements* and French *Régions*.

 ### ContactDeviceModel and ContactDeviceInterface

 ContactDevices represents all means of contact an identity : email, phone, website, etc.

-You have an abstract class : *ContactDeviceModel* :

 ```php
 <?php